 - Onsen water can damage your hair.

-The last one I am going to explain in more detail in the next section.
+The last point I am going to explain in more detail in the next section down below.

 When You Should Wash Your Hair a Second Time

 This is the last thing I would like to discuss today.
 You can find tons of Japanese women asking about this and your Japanese hairdresser will never fail to remind you before your onsen trip.

 Onsen water contains different minerals and depending on the type of hot spring and the concentration it could dry out and damage your hair.
 That’s why hairdressers always remind their customers to be extra careful to not let their hair get into the onsen water.